akoreman/Compute-Shader-Mesh-Path-Tracing/README.md

-# Compute Shader Mesh Ray Tracing
+# Compute Shader Mesh Path Tracing
 WIP.
-Working on a raytrace engine to raytrace meshes.
+Working on a path trace engine to raytrace meshes.
 Implemented using HLSL compute shaders in Unity3D.

 **Currently implemented:**
 - Raytracing for opaque planes and spheres.
-- Specular reflections.
+- Phong specular reflections.
 - Lambert diffuse relections.
+- Importance sampling to speed-up convergence.

 **To do:**
 - Raytracing for meshes.
 - Non-opaque materials.
-- Phong reflections.

 # Screenshots